-Figure 4 shows the SWL at all monitoring locations has remained very consistent throughout the last 12 months.
+Figure 2 shows the SWL at all monitoring locations, with the exception of GW8, has remained very consistent throughout the period July 2013 to June 2014.
 Any variations in SWL at this stage are considered to be influenced by non-mining activities or seasonal variation.

-Figure 5 shows a drop in EC levels since mine closure at some monitoring locations, however there has been a trend of increasing EC levels (particularly at GW7, GW8, GW9 and GW11) in the last twelve months.
+Figure 3 shows a drop in EC levels since mine closure at some monitoring locations, however there has been a continued trend of increasing EC levels (particularly at GW7, GW8, and GW11) in the last twelve months.
 This may be attributable to the reduced rainfall compared to the previous few years.
 Ongoing EC trends will continue to be monitored for identification of long term trends.

-Figure 4 - Standing Water Level (2009 - 2013)
+Figure 2 - Standing Water Level (2009 - 2014)

-Figure 5 - Groundwater Electrical Conductivity (2009 - 2013)
+Figure 3 - Groundwater Electrical Conductivity (2009 - 2014)